Detecting State Changes in Functional Neuronal Connectivity using Factorial Switching Linear Dynamical Systems: A factorial switching linear dynamical system for modeling functional connectivity from MEA recordings

-At each time $t$, each entry of the $M$-dimensional observation $y_t$ is sampled according to a Poisson distribution parameterized by additive rates.\footnote{We use a Poisson distribution since our application uses spike count data, but alternative choices could be used here.} The $K$ components in the additive rates can be seen as activities from $K$ subnetworks or motifs, the structure of which is given by $\theta_k$.
+At each time $t$, each entry of the $M$-dimensional observation $y_t$ is sampled according to a Poisson distribution parameterized by additive rates.\footnote{We use a Poisson distribution since our application uses spike count data, but alternative choices could be used here.} The $K+1$ components in the additive rates can be seen as activities from $K$ subnetworks or motifs plus a persistent background noise, the structure of which is given by $\theta_k$.
 In our MEA application, we can think of $\theta_k$ as specifying the relative contributions of each electrode to a subnetwork.